csc301-fall-2022/assignment-2-128-bbrianh-tynerg/a2_report/Report.md

-# CSC301 Assignment 2 -- Checkout Calculator
+# CSC301 Assignment 2 -- Checkout Calculator -- Design Decision Report
+>_Note_: This document is the report for design decision.
+For instructions to use the app and a detailed description for the UI, please refer to [the instruction file](https://github.com/csc301-fall-2022/assignment-2-128-bbrianh-tynerg/blob/report/a2_report/Instruction.md).

 ## Brief Summary

-After considering available options, incoporated the team's familiarity with different technologies, and the requirements and tech stack of the course project, we chose to build an android app using Java with MVVM architecture.
+After considering available options, incoporated the team's familiarity with different technologies, and the requirements and tech stack of the course project, we chose to build an android app using Java with the MVVM architecture.

 Firstly, for the frontend UI, since the application does not need many pages, we choose to use one single Activity with several fragments.
 This way, the application is more expandable since the fragments could be reused for different functionalities in further development.
 Also, the performance of navigating between fragments is more efficient.